My stammer became apparent when I was five years old. Since then it has affected me socially on multiple levels.

 Founding STUC has made me more confident when talking to people, as well as presenting ideas, my beliefs and myself.

 Having a stammer has (ironically) made me a better communicator.

 Stammering hugely restricts the range of words available to those who stammer, and so I have become more selective in the words I choose, which has resulted in me blabbing and waffling less!

 I would say that my work with STUC prepared me for the world of work in that I had the privilege to meet and talk with many people of varying levels or seniority: business partners, charity organisers, consultants, lecturers, students and more, which has given me experience in how to address different people.
 Whilst I considered myself to be well spoken, professional and approachable prior to setting up STUC, I believe I have become more so as a result.

-In my interview for my current job it was one of my three interviewers who brought up STUC; she had seen it on my CV and asked me to explain it further.
+In the interview for my current job it was one of the three interviewers who brought up STUC; she had seen it on my CV and asked me to explain it further.
 I hadn't mentioned it during the interview before then so I'm very glad she noticed it on my CV.
-I'm thrilled that I was able to talk about it because, not only did I get to mention at the time that I stammer, but it proved that I demonstrate entrepreneurship, enthusiasm, passion, initiative, motivation, time management, strength and selflessness outside of my career.
+I'm thrilled that I was able to talk about it because not only did I get to mention at the time that I stammer, but it proved that I demonstrate entrepreneurship, enthusiasm, passion, initiative, motivation, time management, strength and selflessness outside of my career.

 Since launching STUC I have been overwhelmed by emails and messages from students, staff, organisations and universities offering their support – it's an amazing feeling to know that I am doing something worthwhile; fuelled by personal experience and a get-up-and-go frame of mind.